 Learn About Different Kinds of Smoke Bombs

-First things first: just like with any new gear or skill, you need to get familiar with what you’re getting yourself into.
-And that means learning about different kinds of smoke bombs.
+First things first: just like with any new piece of gear or skill, you need to get familiar with what you’re getting yourself into.
+And that means learning about different kinds of smoke grenades.

 Some bombs come in a can form while others are made in the form of a stick or a grenade.
 Some burn longer, some will require a lighter to get activated, some will create a more dense smoke, and so on.

-In general, when buying smoke bombs, pay attention to the burn time, the density of the smoke, and the activation method.
+In general, when buying colored smoke, pay attention to the burn time, the density of the smoke, and the activation method.

-To start off, consider setting up a test photoshoot to get used to working with smoke bombs and then see how long the smoke lasts for as well as estimate how many you’ll need for your photoshoot.
+To start off, consider setting up a test photoshoot to get used to working with smoke grenades and then see how long the smoke lasts, as well as estimate how many you’ll need for your photo shoot.

 Another tip is to consider buying smoke bombs in bulk as you’ll usually pay less when buying larger quantities.
 You can also wait for a sale and stock up.

+Safety first!
 Smoke bombs are fun but they do have their own set of risks.
-For starters, they can burn your model or you if you hold them in the middle, rather than closer to the base.
+For starters, they can burn your model if held in the middle, rather than closer to the base.

 Smoke bombs also give off sparks when lit which means you shouldn’t use them anywhere where there is a significant risk of fire.
 Barns, woods, or dry bushes can easily catch on fire with a simple spark so avoid using them in those spaces.